cuplsensor/cuplcodec/docs/specification/features.rst

    #. :need:`CODEC_FEAT_10` between samples is extracted from the URL.
 This is used to timestamp each sample
    relative to the first.

-.. feat:: Self containment
-   :id: CODEC_FEAT_38
-   :status: complete
-   :links: CODEC_SPEC_3

-   The URL contains all information needed by the decoder.
-There is no need to store and retrieve data from an external source (database).

-   By consequence one decoder instance can be substituted for another.

 .. feat:: Base URL
    :id: CODEC_FEAT_7
    :links: CODEC_SPEC_3